 - Swelling, pain in your hands and feet, or shortness of breath.

 - A wound that does not heal.

 - Fits, headaches, confusion, or finding it difficult to concentrate.
 These may be signs of a condition called reversible posterior leukoencephalopathy syndrome (RPLS).
-RPLS is uncommon (it affects less than 1 in 100 people).
+RPLS is rare (it affects less than 1 in 1000 people).

 Very common side effects of CABOMETYX (more than 1 in 10 patients) are:

-- Stomach upset, including diarrhoea, nausea, vomiting, constipation, indigestion, and abdominal pain
+- Stomach upset, including diarrhoea, nausea, vomiting, constipation, indigestion, abdominal pain

-- Blisters, pain of the hands or soles of the feet, rash or redness of the skin, dry skin
+- Blisters, pain of the hands or soles of the feet, rash or redness of the skin

 - Decreased appetite, weight loss, altered sense of taste

 - Fatigue, weakness, headache, dizziness